Towards Realistic Face Photo-Sketch Synthesis via Composition-Aided GANs: Related Work

 \subsection{Image-to-image Translation}

-Our work is highly related to image-to-image translation, which has achieved significant progress with the development of generative adversarial networks (GANs) \cite{Goodfellow2014Generative, Liu2016CoupledGAN} and variational auto-encoders (VAEs) \cite{Makhzani2015VAE}.
+Our work is highly related to image-to-image translation, which has achieved significant progress with the development of generative adversarial networks (GANs) \cite{Goodfellow2014GAN, Liu2016CoupledGAN} and variational auto-encoders (VAEs) \cite{Makhzani2015VAE}.
 Among them, conditional generative adversarial networks (cGAN) \cite{Isola2017Pix2Pix} attracts growing attentions because there are many interesting works based on it, including conditional face generation \cite{Kerras2017progressive}, text to image synthesis \cite{Zhang2017StackGAN}, and image style transfer \cite{Chen2017StyleBank}.
-Stacked networks have achieved great success in various directions, such as image super-resolution reconstruction \cite{Zhang2017StackGAN} and image generation \cite{Huang2016Stacked}.
-All of them obtained amazing results.
-Inspired by these observations, we are interested in generating sketch-realistic portraits by using cGAN.
+Inspired by these observations, we are interested in generating sketch-realistic portraits by using stacked cGAN.
 However, we found the vanilla cGAN \cite{Isola2017Pix2Pix} insufficient for this task, thus propose to boost the performance by both developing the network architecture and modifying the objective.